wp-plugins/smartbroker/readme.txt

 6. A search-by-reference number box, using theme 'ui-darkness'

 == Changelog ==
+= 1.2.4 =
+* Switched jQuery to noConflict mode to avoid clashes with other libraries

 = 1.2.3 =
 * Updated instructions on how to find the authentication token